Raymo111/cs135-drtools/README.md

 # drracket-customization
-Various customizations for DrRacket to make life easier
+Various customizations for DrRacket to make life easier.

 ## Disclaimers
 - **I am NOT responsible for any issues using any part of this repository will cause you.
 ALWAYS back up your files, preferences and code!**